 Donna Bethune, Chair

 The Goodwill Committee is responsible for sending special occasion cards and sometimes gifts to members.
 Please let us know if you are aware of a member celebrating a joyous occasion such as getting married, having a new baby, celebrating a milestone event.
 Please also advise us if a member is suffering a serious illness or loss.
 We will endeavour to show our support on your behalf.

 The mandate of the Health and Safety Committee is to promote safety in the workplace.
-As such, we inspect schools in the system and report unsafe conditions to site supervisors, the committee, and the JHSC.
-We attend Health and Safety committee meetings as representatives for the Occasional Teachers’ Union and contribute ideas and recommendations for the improvement of health and safety to the committee, the JHSC and the membership.
+As such, we inspect schools in the system and report unsafe conditions to site supervisors and the Board’s Joint Health and Safety Committee (JHSC).

 We agree to maintain confidentiality of personal information gained through incident reports and investigations.